srcML/srcML/README.txt

 		subdirectory.
 Note: There may be some runtime problems with these libraries and the ones installed on your Windows machine, in which case, a Windows Visual Studio build of each may be required.

+		* For libcurl make sure to git one of the MVSC builds.
+Version 7.19.3 devel with CSS seems to support compilation.

 		* For antlr 2 you will need the installer and the source code.
 The .lib file provided with antlr 2 does not seem to work.
 So, a Windows